cilantrofe/lib-fits/README.md

     ```bash
     cmake --build . --config Release --target install
     ```
-After following these steps, FITS-cpp-library should be successfully installed on your system, and you can use it.
+After following these steps, LIB_FITS should be successfully installed on your system, and you can use it.

 ## How to use

-To use the FITS-cpp-library, include it in your C++ project and utilize its functionality for reading and writing FITS files using Boost Asio.
+To use the LIB_FITS, include it in your C++ project and utilize its functionality for reading and writing FITS files using Boost Asio.

 Here's an example of how to use the library in your code: